zainnadeem/objc-BlackJack-ios-0616/README.md

 ##### A. Reuse `FISCard` and `FISCardDeck` from OOP-Cards-Model

 This lab reuses the `FISCard` and `FISCardDeck` classes created in the OOP-Cards-Model lab.
 Find a way to bring your code for those classes into your `BlackJack` project.
-While you can feasibly copy & paste your code between projects using the clipboard, think about how you could use the `pwd` ("print working directory"), `cp` ("copy"), and `mv` ("move") bash commands to duplicate the `FISCard.h`, `FISCard.m`, `FISCardDeck.h`, and `FISCardDeck.m` files right in the terminal.
-The exact command will vary based upon the relative path between your lab folders on your own machine, so we can't give you exact directions for how to do this.
-Their most appropriate destination within this lab is the `objc-blackjack/BlackJack` directory (which should also contain the `FISAppDelegate` class files).
-If you use bash to copy the files, you'll need to add them to your Xcode project once they're in the correct directory by selecting `File` --> `Add Files to "BlackJack"` from the taskbar.
-Verify that the file paths point into the Blackjack repository and not the OOP-Cards-Model repository.

-**Note:** *If using the terminal intimidates you, simply create the* `FISCard` *and* `FISCardDeck` *class files in Xcode as normal and use the clipboard to copy & paste your code.*
+You'll need to add them to your Xcode project by selecting `File` --> `Add Files to "BlackJack"`.
+Make sure to check "Copy files if needed" so they are added to your Blackjack repository -- you'll want to commit them along with your Blackjack solution!

 ##### B. Create Additional Class Files

 Before we can run the testing suite we need to set up two new classes: `FISBlackjackGame` and `FISBlackjackPlayer`.
 Create these class files now.

 1. In `FISBlackjackGame.h`, import `FISBlackjackPlayer.h` and `FISCardDeck.h`.
 Then,
-  * Create three public properties:
+  * Create three properties:
      * a `FISCardDeck` called `deck`,
      * a `FISBlackjackPlayer` called `house`, and
      * a `FISBlackjackPlayer` called `player`.
-  * And declare the following public methods:
+  * And declare the following methods:
      * `playBlackjack` which provides no return,
      * `dealNewRound` which provides no return,
      * `dealCardToPlayer` which provides no return,